ElizavetaRazumenko/crud-api/README.md

 	]
 }
 ```
-To delete a character, use the DELETE method.
-In the address bar, specify the user ID in the uuid format (The ID must match the ID of an existing user).
+Method to delete a character (the id must match the id of an existing user).

-`DELETE http://localhost:{PORT value from .env}/api/users/b97fbf9e-2a38-43a4-9692-74aa143871a0`
+`DELETE http://localhost:{PORT value}/api/users/{id in uuid format}`

+## Testing

-To run the tests, start the server,
+To run the tests, write the following commands:

 `npm run start:dev`

-and in another terminal write the command

 `npm run test`